phcode-dev/phoenix/README.md

 Copyright (c) 2021 - present Core.ai

-Original work Copyright (c) 2012 Adobe Systems Incorporated.
-All rights reserved.
+Based on Backets, Copyright (c) 2012 Adobe Systems Incorporated and the brackets.io community

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as